ConnectAI-E/Lark-OpenAI/readme.md

 - Get [OpenAI](https://platform.openai.com/account/api-keys) KEY( 🙉 Below are free keys available for everyone to test deployment )
 - Create [lark](https://open.larksuit.com/) Bot
-    1. Go [Feishu Open Platform](https://open.feishu.cn/?lang=en-US) creat app , get APPID and Secret
+    1. Go [Lark Open Platform](https://open.larksuite.com/?lang=en-US) creat app , get APPID and Secret
     2. Go `Features-Bot` , creat bot
     3. Obtain the public address from cpolar, serverless, or Railway, and fill it in the "Event Subscription" section of the Lark bot backend.
 For example,
    - `http://xxxx.r6.cpolar.top` is the public address exposed by cpolar.
    - `/webhook/event` is the unified application route.
    - The final callback address is `http://xxxx.r6.cpolar.top/webhook/event`.
     4. In the "Bot" section of the Lark bot backend, fill in the request URL for message cards.
 For example,
    - `http://xxxx.r6.cpolar.top` is the public address exposed by cpolar.
    - `/webhook/card` is the unified application route.